Month 6, Week 1

 It's better to prepare for a mobile baby ahead of time than scramble around in his wake to move dangerous items.

-Save the national poison control hotline number in your phone and post it at home, in case your baby ingests something he shouldn't: 800-222-1222.
+- Save the national poison control hotline number in your phone and post it at home, in case your baby ingests something he shouldn't: 800-222-1222.
 Your state or city should also have its own local poison control center, so keep that number handy, too.

-Be sure that your bookshelves, changing tables and ottomans are sturdy, so your baby won't accidentally pull furniture onto himself while trying to get into a standing position.
-Anchor wobbly furniture to the wall.
+- Be sure that your bookshelves, changing tables and ottomans are sturdy, so your baby won't accidentally pull furniture onto himself while trying to get into a standing position.
+Anchor wobbly and heavy furniture to the walls and floor.

 Your Baby's Development This Week